markvoortmanppu/appliedcomputerscience/pages/tutorials.md

 ## Jail Basics

-- [Jump box](jump-box) explanation required to connect to your jail starting January 2022.
+- [Jump box](jump-box) explanation required to connect to your jail starting January 2022 (soon to be deprecated).
+- [VPN](vpn) needed to connect to your jail starting Fall 2025 (select students only).
 - [Jail Setup](jail-setup) to get started with your jail.
 - [Homepage Setup](homepage-setup) to install the nginx webserver and create your first homepage.